RubenEschauzier/WEB-SOBA/README.md

 ### Evaluating the ontology
 The ontology obtained from WEB-SOBA can be used in aspect-based sentiment classification (ABSA).
 We recommend the following frameworks for evaluation: [Heracles](https://github.com/KSchouten/Heracles) and [HAABSA](https://github.com/ofwallaart/HAABSA).
 Heracles is more user friendy, whereas HAABSA provides better results.

-## Example of evaluation results
+## Example of evaluation results:
-Overview of the comparison between different ontologies for SemEval Task 5 data:
+Our method compares positvely to other methods for producing an ontology.
+An overview of the comparison between different ontologies for SemEval Task 5 data is given in the following table:

 | Ontology + ML method| Out-of-sample  | In-sample  | Cross-validation |
 | :------------------- |:-------------:| :---------:| :-----------------: |